Optimal Algorithms for Geometric Centers and Depth: The extremal yolk as an implicit

-\begin{lemma} \lemlab{yolk:small:k} Let $P \subset \R^d$ be a set of $n$ points in general position.
-For a given integer $k$, one can compute in $\tldO\pth{k^{d-1}\big(1 + (n/k)^{\floor{d/2}}\big)}$ expected time the smallest radius ball intersecting all of the hyperplanes of $\EPlanesX{k}(\PS)$. \end{lemma} \begin{proof} The algorithm is described above.
-As for the analysis, it is similar to any randomized incremental algorithm for \LP-type problems.
-The key difference is that we are not adding a single constraint incrementally, but rather a collection of constraints in each iteration.
-Fortunately, this is not change the analysis of the algorithm (for further details, see the proof of \lemref{chan:implicit} in \apndref{chan:implicit}, specifically \defref{batched} and \lemref{same:cd}).
+The algorithm computes the above shallow cutting, and treats each simplex as a bundle.
+We now apply the algorithm of \secref{lp:bundles} to solve the batched \LP problem defined by these bundles, except that we delegate each basis calculation/verification to a call to the algorithm of \lemref{k:sets}, which involves a single bundle (i.e., $k$ hyperplanes).

-\RegVer{ } It is well-known that in expectation, the algorithm performs $O((n/k)^{\floor{d/2}})$ violation tests and $O(\log^{d+1} (n/k))$ basis computations \cite{sw-cblprp-92}.
-Since each simplex $\Cell_i$ intersects $O(k)$ hyperplanes of $H$, each of these subroutines can be implemented in $O(k^{d-1} \log k)$ time using \lemref{k:sets}.
-Finally, we account for the time needed to construct the shallow cutting---by \lemref{sc:alg} this can be done in $O(k(n/k)^{\floor{d/2}} + n\log n)$ expected time. \end{proof}
+\begin{lemma} \lemlab{yolk:small:k} Let $\PS \subset \R^d$ be a set of $n$ points in general position.
+For a given integer $k$, one can compute in $O\pth{k^{d-1}\big(1 + (n/k)^{\floor{d/2}}\big) \log k + n \log n }$ expected time the smallest radius ball intersecting all of the hyperplanes of $\EPlanesX{k}(\PS)$. \end{lemma} \begin{proof} The algorithm is described above.
+The correctness is immediate from \lemref{num:calls:new}.
+As for the running time, the algorithm performs $O( \ell)$ basis calculations and violation tests, and each one takes $O(k^{d-1} \log k)$ time, as this is the size of the conflict list of each bundle.
+This running time dominates the time to compute the cutting, except for the $O(n \log n)$ additive term. \end{proof}